tla/AoC2022/README.md

 * Day 4: trying to minimise use of `let`; trying to figure out Calva in VS Code.
 * Day 5: drowning in state manipulation using immutable objects.
 DROWNING.
 Also, banging my head against lazy-eval lists
 * Day 6: a proper holiday after day 5.
 Tried out exception handling, for giggles
+* Day 7: Holiday over!!
+The `clojure.zip` library has a pretty large learning curve ("next" is the same as "down" when you are starting?
+They could have mentioned that? *sigh*)

 ## If you want